 others all over the world at this same leading edge of the

 Consciousness Soul) occures in the biography.
 We do

-not have to go to the Swiss Alps to engage
+not have to go to the Swiss Alps to engage it.
+We just

-the very best School possible.
+very best School possible.

 me to take the time for a more careful and somewhat formal

-next is based in large part on her notes to
+next is based in large part on her notes to that

-skeleton-like organized presentation, which on occasion was inspired by questions she asked me
+occasion was inspired by questions she asked me during this

-added to the observations of structure alone.
+has been added to the observations of structure alone.

-world.

 We also act in the non-material world of thought and

 thinking.
 This non-material life survives death.